Simon Ferry: Swindon Town

 On 27 August 2009, Ferry joined Swindon Town on loan until January 2010 along with Celtic teammate Ben Hutchinson.
 He made his debut for Swindon on 29 August, receiving the club's Man of the Match award in a 2–1 victory against Southend United.
 Two months later he scored his first goal for the club, on 31 October 2009, in a 4–1 win over Tranmere Rovers.

 A week after scoring his first goal, on 26 November 2009, it was announced that a deal had been agreed with parent club Celtic to extend the loan until the end of the season.
 Ferry stated he would like to stay at the club and revealed he had adapted easily to life on and off the pitch at Swindon Town.
 On 23 February 2010, Ferry scored in a 4–1 win over Stockport County.
 After the match, he said he 'blacked out' when he scored and didn't remember the goal.

 Ferry scored an own goal in Swindon's play-off semi-final win over Charlton Athletic in May 2010.
 Swindon would lose to Millwall in the play-off final, missing out on promotion to the Championship (Ferry started in the final).
 Despite the loss, Ferry stated playing at Wembley was a good stage in his career, describing as "need to jump one way or the other" At the end of the season, Ferry was recalled by parent club Celtic, according to the club's chairman Andrew Fitton.

 On 2 August 2010, Ferry signed a permanent deal with Swindon, along with Celtic teammate, defender Paul Caddis.
 Ferry previously stated his wanted his move to Swindon Town turned to a permanent deal.
-Shortly after the permanent move, Ferry stated that moving to Swindon permanently was a relief after the move was described as "deed in the water".
+Shortly after the permanent move, Ferry stated that moving to Swindon permanently was a relief after the move was described as "deed (dead) in the water".